appsquickly/typhoon/README.md

 # Description

-A Spring-like dependency injection container for Objective-C.  Light-weight, yet full-featured.
+A Spring-like dependency injection container for Objective-C and Cocoa.
+Light-weight, yet full-featured.
 Built during a typhoon.

 ## Status?
 It's ready to use!